JuliaPhysics/PhysicalConstants.jl/README.md

-# Constants.jl
+# PhysicalConstants.jl

 Introduction
 ------------

-`Constants.jl` provides common physical constants.
+`PhysicalConstants.jl` provides common physical constants.
 They are defined as `Constant` objects, which can be turned into `Quantity` objects (from [`Unitful.jl`](https://github.com/ajkeller34/Unitful.jl) package) or `Measurement` objects (from